hecp2025/MultilayerAssociateMemory/README.md

 Run with --dataset <your_dataset_name> and adjust --dimension, --binary, and other flags accordingly.

 ## Reproducing results in the manuscript
-By utilze the running code before, and run at different parameter , we cna reproduce the results.
+By running the commands above with different parameter settings, you can reproduce the results reported in the manuscript.

 ## Citation